How do I add segments and target content to specific subscribers?

 In our example, we are checking that each live sample proof recipient is getting the correct state based content based on their profile:

-Live Proof for ACT Segment
+Live Proof for Segment

 Activity Check